rossboast/GHCopilotHoL/workshops/github-copilot/workshop.md

 - **Ask**: This is the default agent.
 It enables you to ask questions and get answers from Copilot.
 You can also ask Copilot to generate code for you.
 You can switch to this mode by clicking the **Ask** button in the chat view.
 - **Plan**: The plan agent is optimized for creating a structured implementation plan for a coding task.
 Use the plan agent when you want to break down a complex feature or change into smaller, manageable steps before implementation.
 - **Edit**: The Edit agent is specifically optimized for editing code and specifically working on a set of modifications, in a multi-step process.
-It's very powerfull to generate code in a more interactive way and will guide you by providing guidance to run the commands but not executing it by itself.
+It's very powerful to generate code in a more interactive way and will guide you by providing guidance to run the commands but not executing it by itself.
 - **Agent**: This is the agentic (or multi-agent) version of **Edit**.
 It's a more advanced version of **Edit** that can run commands for you, catch any errors, and correct itself before continuing on with the process.
 It changes the way the developer builds applications by focusing on describing the feature and letting Github Copilot generate the code, rather than the user writing the code themselves.
 This is what the community calls **Vibe Coding**.

 **Plan**, **Agent** and **Edit** are detailed in the next level.
 This level focuses on playing with **Ask**.